Skip to Main Content

 Primary School

 The Primary School introduces children to the joys of giving and the responsibility we share in helping members of our immediate, as well as our global community.
-Community engagement at this level ranges from reading appropriate empathic literature to participation in classroom activities designed to empower students to take caring actions and change.
+Community engagement at this level ranges from reading appropriate empathic literature to participation in classroom activities designed to empower students to take caring actions and make change.

 Middle School